(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Cotopaxi Questival Challenges

-doing good by making small donations to charities, leaving happy notes around town, and collecting trash at a park
+do good by making small donations to charities, leaving happy notes around town, and collecting trash at a park

-being goofy brushing each other’s teeth, having a dancing party with strangers, and eating crickets (ew!)
+act goofy brushing each other’s teeth, having a dancing party with strangers, and eating crickets (ew!)

 meeting other families competing in the race, and working together in the two-team challenges